How Miniature Motors Power Modern Medicine: From Insulin Pumps to Surgical Robots

 What types of motors are used in medical equipment?

-Four main types: brushless DC (BLDC) motors for long life and low EMI, stepper motors for precise positioning in drug delivery, piezoelectric motors for MRI compatibility (no magnetic components), and ultrasonic motors for high torque in compact endoscopic instruments.
+Miniature motors in medical equipment come in four main types: brushless DC (BLDC) motors for long life and low EMI, stepper motors for precise positioning in drug delivery, piezoelectric motors for MRI compatibility (no magnetic components), and ultrasonic motors for high torque in compact endoscopic instruments.

 How do insulin pump motors work?

 Stepper motors drive lead screws that push insulin reservoir plungers in microgram-level increments.
-The Medtronic MiniMed 780G, Insulet Omnipod 5, and Tandem t:slim X2 deliver flow rates as low as 0.025 units per hour.
+The Medtronic MiniMed 780G, Insulet Omnipod 5, and Tandem t:slim X2 deliver basal rates as low as 0.025 units per hour.
 Closed-loop systems adjust delivery every few minutes based on real-time glucose readings.

 How precise is the da Vinci surgical robot?